Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 - The combined points per game average of the two teams, 56.8, is 3.7 points fewer than Saturday's over/under.

-- The 51.7 combined points per game that these two squads have allowed this season are 8.8 fewer than the 60.5 over/under in this contest.
+- The 51.7 combined points per game that these two squads have allowed this season are 8.8 fewer than the 60.5 total in this contest.

-- Flames games have an average total of 55.5 points this season, 5.0 fewer than Saturday's over/under.

-- The 66.7 PPG average total in Mean Green games this season is 6.2 points more than this game's over/under.
+- The 60.5-point over/under for this game is 6.2 points below the 66.7 points per game average total in Mean Green games this season.

 Liberty Stats and Trends

-- In Liberty's seven games this year, it has four wins against the spread.

-- The Flames have covered the spread once this season when favored by 21.5 points or more (in two chances).

-- Liberty's games this year have gone over the total in two out of six opportunities (33.3%).
+- Liberty's games this year have gone over the point total two times in six opportunities (33.3%).

-- When Liberty records more than 35.0 points, it is 3-0 against the spread and 4-0 overall.
+- Liberty is 3-0 against the spread and 4-0 overall this season when the team scores more than 35 points.

-- The Flames rack up 436.3 yards per game, just 3.3 more than the 433.0 the Mean Green give up per contest.

-- In games that Liberty amasses more than 433.0 yards, the team is 2-0 against the spread and 3-0 overall.
+- When Liberty amasses more than 433 yards, the team is 2-0 against the spread and 3-0 overall.

-- The Flames have nine giveaways this season, while the Mean Green have 11 takeaways .
+- This year, the Flames have nine turnovers, two fewer than the Mean Green have takeaways (11).

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.